jcurl/code.research/qnx/README.md

 Other Platforms:

-- (X) MacOS-X: Generates invalid results.
 - (!)
 Cygwin (Windows): No customisations for malloc parameters supported.
 - (!)
 NetBSD 10.1: No customisations for malloc parameters supported.
-- (X) FreeBSD 14.2: Generates invalid results (similar to MacOS-X)
+- (!)
+FreeBSD 14.2: No customisations for malloc parameters supported.

 #### 2.1.2.
 Cache Line